|Award Category:||Talent Development|

 Roles and Collaborations

-PCC and ECU instructors delivered the educational content and hands-on training experiences, while local firms committed time and resources such as venues and refreshments, OSHA site inspection opportunities, as well as human resource professionals.
+ECU and Community College instructors delivered the educational content and hands-on training experiences, while local firms committed time and resources such as venues and refreshments, OSHA site inspection opportunities, as well as human resource professionals.
 These partners and the City of Greenville provided all needed training/professional venues and even access to family recreational facilities.
 Registration costs for all participants and lodging assistance for some out-of-town participants were supported by ECU’s Champions of Freedom Fund, a privately funded philanthropic fund.

-Six of these candidates were evaluated to be highly qualified for employment, 6 moderately qualified, and 3 less qualified with documented histories of long-term under- and/or unemployment.
-Testing results (Figure 2) from this pilot indicate that newly separating/retiring servicemembers/veterans perform better than average on workforce assessments, such as Career Readiness ACT WorkKeys, and interview results demonstrate stronger than average interviewing skills as assessed by local
+Each (100%) of the 73 candidates scored at the silver level and above in the ACT National Career Readiness Certificate; each received OSHA 30 certification and either White or Yellow Lean/Six Sigma Belt certification; and 40% choose to take additional WorkKeys examinations and scored well.
+Testing results from this indicate that newly separating/retiring servicemembers/veterans perform better than average on workforce assessments, such as Career Readiness ACT WorkKeys, and interview results demonstrate stronger than average interviewing skills as assessed by regional industries.

-This expansion will support six programs annually, two each offered in Craven, Cumberland and Pitt Counties, for a total of twelve programs.
-Each course will last 13 days, will accommodate 20 students, and provide a rapid employment process for veterans entering civilian life, while simultaneously supporting advanced manufacturers seeking to hire technically-skilled, leadership-oriented employees.
+This expansion will support additional six programs annually through 2015.
+Each course will last 13 days, will accommodate 25 students, and provide a rapid employment process for veterans entering civilian life, while simultaneously supporting advanced manufacturers seeking to hire technically-skilled, leadership-oriented employees.

 Scaling the Tools for Advanced Manufacturing program requires additional resources beyond the private philanthropic donation and in-kind resources used to fund the pilot program.
-While initial servicemembers/veterans have been hired by industry partners through the pilot, time on the job for these initial hires and subsequent hires will better enable these firms to quantify the financial and workforce benefits of this program and thus determine their optimal long term support for the program.
-Simultaneously, servicemembers/veterans that secure desirable employment through the program are expected to increase the perceived value and willingness to pay among future applicants.
+While initial servicemembers/veterans have been hired by industry partners, time on the job for these initial hires and subsequent hires will better enable these firms to quantify the financial and workforce benefits of this program and thus determine their optimal long term support for the program.
+This has proven true with Duke Energy’s support of the program.
+Similarly, servicemembers/veterans that secure desirable employment through the program are expected to increase the perceived value and willingness to pay among future applicants.
 Thus, long-term sustainability will be achieved through employer support and participant fees, enhanced whenever possible with in-kind support and private donations.